ostroproject/ostro-os/doc/howtos/booting-and-installation.rst

    FTDI cable from the MinnowBoard to a USB port on your host computer and use a terminal emulator to communicate with the MinnowBoard.)
 #.
 Plug in the USB thumb drive with your Ostro OS image to your MinnowBoard
 #.
-Power the board on.
+Power the board on
 #.
 Wait for the system to enter the EFI shell where you can set the system date and time with the :command:`date` and :command:`time`
    (Because the MinnowBoard MAX does not have a battery for the clock (RTC), the system date and time revert to the date and time when the firmware was created.)
 #.
 Enter :command:`exit` to return to the boot option screen
 #.
 Use the arrow keys to select Boot Manager, press return, then select EFI USB Device, and press return
 #.
-The Ostro OS will begin booting
+The Ostro OS will begin booting and debug messages will appear on the terminal
 #.
-Debug information about the boot will display, then an Ostro OS identification line, followed by a login prompt.
-Login as ``root``,
-   no password is required.
+A warning will appear indicating this is a development image and you will be automatically logged in as ``root`` (no password)

 .. _MinnowBoard Turbot: http://wiki.minnowboard.org